noxan/chatgpt-plugin-template/README.md

 2. Continuous integration (Github Actions)
 3. ...

-## Installation
+## Development

-To get started with the template, clone the repository and run the setup script.
+To get started with development on your computer run the setup script.

 ```bash
 ./scripts/setup.sh